Ktiscar1/Hotel-Analysis/README.md

 This dashboard analyzes hotel performance by tracking year-over-year revenue growth, evaluating parking capacity needs based on usage trends, and identifying key patterns in the data to support informed operational and strategic decision-making.

 # GOALS
-* Is the hotel revenue grwowing yearly?
+* Is the hotel revenue growing yearly?
 * Should parking lot size be increased?
 * What trends are visible in the data?